nanasysim/acit2420-assignment-2/README.md

 # Assignment 2:
 This repository contains the bash scripts for the second assignment of the course `ACIT 2420`.
 The assignment consists of two projects, each of which is described in a separate section below.
+The purpose of this assignment is to create bash scripts that automate the setup of a project environment and the creation of a new user.

 ## Table of contents
 1. [Project 1](#project-1)
 2. [Project 2](#project-2)

 ## Project 1
-Project once consists of three scripts:
+Project one consists of three scripts:
 1. `setup`
 2. `config-files`
 3. `install-packages`